MicheleBertoli/css-in-js/ReadmeSrc/Readme.md

 1. Create a new folder named `package-name` in `Packages`.
 2. Implement the red button example using the package.
 3. Add a new entry to [data.json](webpage/src/data.json).
-4. Re-generate the table with: `cd webpage && yarn && yarn readme`.
+4. Re-generate the data with: `cd webpage && yarn && yarn update-data`.